daattali/beautiful-jekyll/_posts/2018-04-25-how-to-silence-vsan-health-checks.md

 Download the module : [VSAN-HealthChecks.psm1](https://github.com/vxav/Scripting/blob/master/VSAN-HealthChecks.psm1)

-- First you need to import the module.
+- First you need to import the module and connect to vCenter.

 `Import-Module VSAN-HealthChecks.psm1`

+`Connect-VIServer -Server "srv-vcenter`

 - Find the Id of the check you want to silence.
 Mine is in Yellow state so I filter using it.